chimera-linux/chimera-linux.github.io/_docs/installation/live/install.md

 It is not necessary to add entries for pseudo-filesystems such as the `/proc` or `/sys` mounts, but there is also no harm in adding them.

+In general the order of the rows should be root filesystem first and other filesystems after that, as they are mounted in that order and parent mounts need to be mounted first.

 The first column identifies the device.
 It is recommended that you always use unique paths such as `UUID=...` or `PARTUUID=...` (using alias paths